-Our specialist trade mark attorneys protect the rights of global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals and leisure.
+Our specialist trade mark attorneys and solicitors protect the rights of UK and global brand owners in markets as diverse as automotive, consumer goods, sports, food and drink, clothing, pharmaceuticals and technology.

-Our trade mark team understands the importance of making your company stand out and have its own identity, and how vital it is to protect your brand from inevitable threats.
-The effective management of a trade mark portfolio encompasses the delivery of a wide range of services.
-These include:
+Mathys & Squire’s expert trade mark attorneys understand the importance of making your company stand out with its own identity, and how vital it is to protect your valuable brand from inevitable threats from competitors.

-Get in touch with us today to see how we can help your organisation.
+Get in touch with us today to see how our experienced trade mark attorneys can help your organisation secure success.

 If oppositions are not received or they are overcome/settled, the application will progress to registration.

 This will usually follow within three weeks of registration.
 Where an application becomes registered in a straightforward manner, the entire process will take four-six months.

 A trade mark is a ‘sign’ (most typically a word or logo) that distinguishes your brand from those of your competitors.
 Once registered, it can be used to prevent anyone else using the same or similar mark for identical and similar goods and services.
 Trade marks are an asset to the business and can help the business grow.